ns1/ns1-dhcpd-ddns-sync/README.md

 `ns1-dhcpd-ddns-sync.pl` assumes that the DHCP server keeps track of active leases in the file `/var/lib/dhcpd/dhcpd.leases`.
 If this is not the case, then you can tell `ns1-dhcpd-ddns-sync.pl` where to find the DHCP leases file with the optional `--leases-file=<file>` parameter.

+`ns1-dhcpd-ddns-sync.pl` uses the `Getopt::Long` and `LWP::UserAgent` CPAN modules, which are installed by default on most Linux systems.
+However, if your Perl distribution complains that it could not find one or both modules, you can install them via: `sudo perl -MCPAN -e 'install <module>'`.

 ### Usage
 If you need to troubleshoot the synchronization process between your DHCP server and NS1, you can manually run `ns1-dhcpd-ddns-sync.pl` with the ``--verbose`` parameter, like so: